adamlove01/nuxt3-ssr-website/README.md

 - **Sanitized & Validated input** - All input on both the client and server is sanitized & validated using the powerful Joi validation and sanitize-html libraries.
 - **User Access List** - Controls access to all pages and routes based on user type.
 You can change access rules for any page or server route from a single file.
 - **Secure JSON WebTokens** - Uses JWT to verify login.
-The accessToken stored in memory (Vuex) and the refreshToken is HttpOnly with 'expires' and 'sameSite' flags.
+The accessToken stored in memory (Pinia2) and the refreshToken is HttpOnly with 'expires' and 'sameSite' flags.

 ## Requirements